Grilled Vegetables

 • Preheat a grill or grill pan to medium-high heat.

-• Grill the vegetables with the lid closed until tender and lightly charred all over, starting with the bell peppers, onions and mushrooms, which will need about 8-10 minutes and followed by the for the yellow squash, zucchini, and asparagus, which will need 6-8 minutes.
+• Grill the vegetables with the lid closed until tender and lightly charred all over.
+Start with the bell peppers, onions, and mushrooms, which will need about 8–10 minutes.
+Then add the yellow squash, zucchini, and asparagus, which will need 6–8 minutes.

 Notes